How To Hike Mount Longonot: Everything You Need to Know

 The name “Mount Longonot” is derived from the Maasai word “Oloonong’ot”, which translates to “mountain of many steep ridges”.
 As you gaze upon the mountain, it’s not hard to see why!

-This was one of our favourite, yet toughest hikes we did on our Egypt to South Africa adventure.
+This was one of the best hikes in Africa, during our 9-month Egypt to South Africa adventure.

 If you’re planning a hike to the top of the mountain, you’ll need to climb about 900 meters in elevation to reach the summit.
 The good news is that if you just want to hike up to the edge of the crater, you’ll only have to climb about 600 meters.
 Regardless of how far you go, what is certain is that your heart will be pumping the entire way!